-With live music moving towards ‘live streams’ in today’s challenging times, we are all eagerly waiting to go back to a life of waiting in long lines only to get up in front of the stage and flaunt our front row cred to the world.
-We believe that day is going to be soon, live music changes lives and is here to stay. takes us through the experience all over again well within the safe confines of your homes.
+With live music moving towards 'live streams' in today's challenging times, we are all eagerly waiting to go back to a life of waiting in long lines only to get up in front of the stage and flaunt our front row cred to the world.
+We believe that day is going to be soon, live music changes lives and is here to stay.
+Josey Dunbar takes us through the experience all over again well within the safe confines of your homes.

 Now, picture this.